Skip to content

 cortical_analysis_name(*, whole_head: bool, region: str | None, atlas_name: str | None = None, atlas_path: str | None = None) -> str

-Return folder name for a cortical analysis.
+Build a canonical folder name for a cortical/atlas analysis.

 Source code in tit/paths.py